Wilhelmshaven: Since 1945

 In 1947 the city council decided to seek a new emblem for the city.
 After the Control Commission for Germany – British Element (CCG/BE) had rejected several designs, Wilhelmshaven selected the image of a Frisian warrior (Rüstringer Friese), designed after a nail man erected in the city during the First World War to collect war donations.

+A trolley bus service was in operation from 1942-1960, taking over from the tram that was destroyed in the WW2 bombing.

 Between 1947 and 1972 Wilhelmshaven was the home of Prince Rupert School, a comprehensive boarding school for children of British Army of the Rhine and Royal Air Force Germany personnel serving in West Germany.
 The school relocated to Rinteln in Lower Saxony in 1972, and closed in 2014.
 There is an active association of former Wilhelmshaven pupils called The Wilhelmshaven Association.
 After World War II the shipyard was totally disarmed under the British Commander in Chief, and of course many military buildings were damaged or vacant.
 While it was prohibited to establish any kind of military-linked businesses, Wilhelmshaven took the opportunity to provide a convenient location for Olympia Werke, which became one of the most popular quality typewriter factories in the world.
 A workforce of 7,000 worker was employed there in 1953.